arrlancore/adhan-js/README.md

 ### Sunnah Times

-The Adhan library can also calulate Sunnah times.
+The Adhan library can also calculate Sunnah times.
 Given an instance of `PrayerTimes`, you can get a `SunnahTimes` object with the times for Qiyam.

 ```js
 var sunnahTimes = new SunnahTimes(prayerTimes);